cosmologicon/pygame-text/README.md

 This module simplifies drawing text with the pygame.font module.
 Specifically, the `ptext` module:

-* handles the pygame.font.Font objects.
+* handles the `pygame.font.Font` objects.
-* handles the separate step of generating a Surface and then blitting it.
+* handles the separate step of generating a `pygame.Surface` and then blitting it.
 * caches commonly-used Surfaces.
 * handles word wrap.
 * provides more fine-grained text positioning options.